morskyjezek/neh-grant-data-project/README.md

 ### 02. Cleaning and transforming the data

-The 02 notebook illustrates steps to clean, combine, and transform the data so that it can be use for further tasks, including visualizations.
+The 02 notebook illustrates steps to clean and transform the data so that it can be use for further tasks, including visualizations.

+#### 02a.
+Cleaning

+Pulling the flattened data from CSVs and then reforming it into python data objects for export.

+#### 02b.
+Transforming

+Creating a list of geojson points for displaying on a map.

 ### 03. Mapping the data

 Using the cleaned data, this notebook walks through a process to geolocate the grants.

-### 04. Upload to AWS
+### 04. Loading in to cloud provider

-How to upload the dataset to AWS (DynamoDB or S3, or both?).

-### 05. Mapping and analyzing the data
+Notebook illustrate loading data into AWS.

+#### 04a.
+Loading JSON into DynamoDB

+Use a notebook to create a table & load in records.

+#### 04b.
+Loading the archive into S3

+Also demo in notebook.

 ### 06. Create a twitter broadcaster to share the information